Gromov-Witten invariants in complex and Morava-local $K$-theories: Counting theories

 \subsection{Global charts}

-\begin{defn} The category $\Glo$ of \emph{stably almost complex smooth global charts} is defined as follows: \begin{itemize} \item an \textbf{object} is a quadruple $\bT \equiv (G, \cT, V, s)$, where (i) $G$ is a compact Lie group, (ii) $\cT$ is a smooth $G$-manifold with finite stabilisers, (iii) $V$ is a smooth $G$-vector bundle, and (iv) $s$ is a $G$-equivariant section of $V$.
+\begin{defn} The category $\Glo$ of \emph{stably almost complex smooth global charts} is defined as follows: \begin{itemize} \item an \textbf{object} is a quadruple $\bT \equiv (G, \cT, V, s)$, where (i) $G$ is a compact Lie group, (ii) $\cT$ is a smooth $G$-manifold with finite stabilisers, (iii) $V$ is a smooth $G$-vector bundle, and (iv) $s$ is a smooth $G$-equivariant section of $V$.
 We fix in addition a $G$-equivariant stable almost complex structure on each of $V$ and on the virtual bundle $T \cT - \fg$.

-\item a \textbf{morphism} $f : \bT' \to \bT$ consists of (i) a map $G' \to G$ of Lie groups, (ii) a $G'$ equivariant map $\cT' \to \cT$, and (iii) a $G'$-equivariant bundle map $V' \to f^* V$.
-We require that the pullback of $s$ agree with the pushforward of $s'$ under $f$, and that the data is compatible with the homotopy classes of the stable almost complex structures. \end{itemize} A morphism is said to be \emph{proper} if the induced map ${s'}^{-1}(0) \to s^{-1}(0)$ on zero-loci is proper.
+\item a \textbf{morphism} $f : \bT' \to \bT$ consists of (i) a map $\rho: G' \to G$ of Lie groups, (ii) a smooth $G'$ equivariant map (also denoted) $f: \cT' \to \cT$, and (iii) a $G'$-equivariant bundle map $V' \to f^* V$.
+We require that the pullback of $s$ agree with the pushforward of $s'$ under $f$, and that the data be compatible with the homotopy classes of the stable almost complex structures. \end{itemize} A morphism is said to be \emph{proper} if the induced map ${s'}^{-1}(0) \to s^{-1}(0)$ on zero-loci is proper.
 We say that a chart is proper if the projection to the point is such. \end{defn}